 How Biometrics Influence Timelines

-What Affects UK Family Visa Decision Times in 2025
+What Affects UK Family Visa Decision Times

 High-Volume Periods Can Slow Down Decisions